EmVance1/VanGo/docs/libraries.md

-# Static Library Configuration
+# Prebuilt Library Configuration
-Manifests that begin with `[staticlib]` are specialized for static library linking and are expected to have 3 base declarations at the root:
+Manifests that begin with `[staticlib]` are specialized for prebuilt library linking and are expected to have 3 base declarations at the root:
 ```toml
 [staticlib]
 name = "foobar"